b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 initial principal) than just by regularly overpaying the mortgage with small sums of it (\$200, 0.1% of our initial principal).

-Out of pure curiosity, let's see how much we save when we combine the two (we overpay \$200 every month, except for month 13, where we overpay \$20,000)
+Out of pure curiosity, let's see how much we could save when we combine the two (we overpay \$200 every month, except for month 13, where we overpay \$20,000)

 ```jl
 s = """